Menu

 - Obtained termination pay on behalf of a worker twice.
 The first, due to their employment contract ending earlier as a result of an "administrative error" by the company, the second, due to their employment contract ending as a result of the COVID-19 pandemic.

 - Obtained termination pay on behalf of a worker whose employment contract was terminated before its expiry.
+In addition, obtain holiday pay.

 - Obtained termination pay on behalf of a worker who was terminated for allegedly violating a Company Policy on COVID-19.
 The Ministry of Labour found that the COVID-19 Company Policy was unenforceable as it attempted to control what a worker would be doing while off-duty.